My favorites vary. It depends on the current activity at each site.

 In England, I like the Falstaff’s Experience.
 I also like Warwick Castle, just a few miles away.
 So far, Falstaff’s Experience is the most intensely haunted site I’ve been to, anywhere in the world.

 Also around Stratford-upon-Avon, I like the Falcon Hotel and Ettington Park Hotel.

 York (city) has more eerie and interesting haunts than I can list here.
 The Golden Fleece is the tip of the iceberg.

 And, though it’s not quite a haunted house, I like the Tower of London.
 Each part of the Tower complex has fascinating ghost stories.
 Usually, visitors can see physical evidence supporting the Tower’s paranormal history.

 As you can see, only a few haunted houses and hotels stand out among my favorites.
-However, my list of haunted cemeteries, parks, and lakes, and haunted beaches would be a lot longer.
+However, if you’re looking for truly haunted places, try haunted cemeteries, parks, and lakes, and haunted beaches.
+You may have far better results.